 Why did you decide to do The Duke of Ed?

-There’re a few reasons why I decided to do Duke of Ed.
-I first heard about the award through my older sister, she had completed both silver and gold when she was in high school and she always spoke about all the amazing experiences she gained from doing it.
+There’re a few reasons why I decided to do The Duke of Ed.
+I first heard about the Award through my older sister, she had completed both Silver and Gold when she was in high school and she always spoke about all the amazing experiences she gained from doing it.
 My sister has always been my biggest inspiration so when I turned 14 I was very keen to get started.
 I also hoped I that by doing the Award I would also to inspire other young girls to give it a try.
 Additionally, I was already doing a lot of the activities, such as playing basketball and learning an instrument, so it made sense to just log the hours and do the extra work.
-I was also really looking forward to the challenge of the adventurous journey and now after completing it, I am so glad I stepped up to the challenge as I have now become a more resilient person because of it.
+I was also really looking forward to the challenge of the Adventurous Journey and now after completing it, I am so glad I stepped up to the challenge as I have now become a more resilient person because of it.

 What did your Duke of Ed Award involve?

-For my physical recreation, I did basketball.
+For my Physical Recreation, I did basketball.
 I had been playing for quite a while and it was something I do regularly and that I enjoy very much.
-Playing basketball then linked into my service activity as I became a basketball coach.
+Playing basketball then linked into my Voluntary Service activity as I became a basketball coach.
 In this role I was able to pass on my basketball knowledge by teaching and mentoring the younger players, which was very rewarding.

-My skill was playing the piano.
-When I began Duke of Ed I had already been playing the instrument for a very long time.
+My Skill was playing the piano.
+When I began The Duke of Ed I had already been playing the instrument for a very long time.
 I was at AMEB year 7 standard, which is originally where I was planning on stopping.
-But doing Duke of Ed made me push myself to keep going and achieve more.
-For the adventurous journeys, I did a 3-day long hike and camp at Wilsons Prom.
+But doing The Duke of Ed made me push myself to keep going and achieve more.
+For the Adventurous Journeys, I did a 3-day long hike and camp at Wilsons Prom.